JujuAdams/Chatterbox/docs/latest/concept-yarn-script.md

 |     `eq`     |  `==`  | Equal to                               |
 |     `is`     |  `==`  | Equal to                               |
 |    `neq`     |  `!=`  | Not equal to                           |

+## Fast-Forwarding

+Chatterbox allows you to, at will, fast-forward past content strings.
+This is handy for games with a ton of content, or with a lot of replayability value as it allows players to skip past things they've seen before.
+Fast-forwarding will speed allow, skipping content strings, until hitting one of the following:

+1. The end of a Chatterbox or `<<stop>>`

+2. An option `->`

+3. A `<<forcewait>>` action

+Fast-forwarding is typically triggered by calling `ChatterboxFastForward()` but you may also find it useful to trigger a fast-forward from YarnScript.
+You can do this using `<<fastforward>>` in YarnScript as you would other actions.

+You can also turn fast-forwarding off from inside YarnScript as well; this is done with the `<<fastmark>>` action.
+Content **after** `<<fastmark>>` will still appear but any content between triggering fast-forwarding and `<<fastmark>>` will not appear.